-Type: Low-interest Loan and Grant.
+• Type: Low-interest Loan and Grant.

-Total funding available: The total funding amount available varies from year to year.

-Maximum award: The maximum grant for a community is based on all funding the community receives in a five-year period.
+- Total funding available: The total funding amount available varies from year to year. - Minimum award: None. - Maximum award: The maximum grant for a community is based on all funding the community receives in a five-year period.
 This includes planning, technical assistance, and construction funding for all DWSRF projects for the community.
-DACs with a median household income (MHI) is less than 80 percent of the statewide MHI based on latest U.S. Census data can receive up to 100 percent principal forgiveness for eligible Category A-D projects.
+DACs with a median household income (MHI) is less than 80 percent of the statewide MHI based on latest U.S. Census data can receive up to 100 percent principal forgiveness, grant, or a combination thereof for eligible Category A-C projects.

-The maximum amount of principal forgiveness, grant, or a combination thereof will not exceed \$60,000 (up to \$80,000 for good cause) per service connection for Category A-D projects and \$45,000 (up to \$60,000 for good cause) per service connection for Category E-F projects.
+The maximum amount of principal forgiveness, grant, or a combination thereof will not exceed \$60,000 (up to \$80,000 for good cause) per service connection for Category A-C projects and \$45,000 (up to \$60,000 for good cause) per service connection for consolidation of a system with Category D-F issue.
 The DFA may approve financing for construction projects with a total eligible project cost up to \$6 million regardless of the amount per connection.
 Refer to Appendix D and E in the DWSRF Intended Use Plan (IUP) for more information.

-A consolidation incentive is available to public water systems who consolidate a small DAC.
+A consolidation incentive may be available to public water systems who consolidate a small DAC.
 A consolidation project will receive terms based on small DAC eligibility.
 The remaining public water system can receive up to \$10 million on zero-percent interest financing.

 - Applications accepted on an ongoing basis.

-- · Other deadlines:
+- Other deadlines:

-- The schedule for IUP development for fiscal year (FY) 2023-2024 is: July 18, 2023 - State Water Board adoption of FY 2023-2024 IUP

-including the fundable project list.
+- The schedule for IUP development for fiscal year (FY) 2024-2025 is: July 16, 2024 - Proposed adoption of FY 2024-2025 IUP including the fundable project list by State Water Board

-July 18, 2023 - 2023-2024 IUP Implementation.
+- July 2024 2024-2025 IUP Implementation.

-• The schedule for IUP development for FY 2023-2024 is:
+- The schedule for IUP development for FY 2025-2026 is:

-June 15, 2024 - State Water Board adoption of FY 2024-2025 IUP including the fundable project list.
+June 2025 - Proposed adoption of FY 2025-2026 IUP including the fundable project list by the State Water Board.

-July 1, 2024 - 2023-2025 IUP Implementation.
+July 2025 - 2025-2026 IUP Implementation.